celery/celery/docs/getting-started/next-steps.rst

 - The ``backend`` argument specifies the result backend to use,

     It's used to keep track of task state and results.
-    While results are disabled by default I use the amqp result backend here because I demonstrate how retrieving results work later, you may want to use a different backend for your application.
+    While results are disabled by default I use the RPC result backend here because I demonstrate how retrieving results work later, you may want to use a different backend for your application.
 They all have different strengths and weaknesses.
 If you don't need results it's better